 We have identified the following policies as critical to an understanding of our results of operations and financial condition.
 This is not a comprehensive list of our accounting policies.
 In many cases, the accounting treatment of a particular transaction is specifically dictated by generally accepted accounting principles, with no need for management's judgment in its application.
 There are also areas in which management's judgment in selecting any available alternative would not produce a materially different result.
-For a discussion of our other accounting policies, see note 1 to our consolidated financial statements included in this Form 10-K/A, beginning on page F-7.
+For a discussion of our other accounting policies, see note 1 to our consolidated financial statements included in this annual report, beginning on page F-7.

 • Income Taxes.
+SFAS No. 109 "Accounting For Income Taxes," requires that companies record a valuation allowance when it is "more likely than not that some portion or all of the deferred tax assets will not be realized."
 We record a valuation allowance to reduce our net deferred tax asset to the amount that management believes is more likely than not to be realized.
-At December 31, 2005, we have provided a valuation allowance of approximately \$348.8 million, including approximately \$173.3 million attributable to SpectraSite, primarily related to certain net operating loss and capital loss carryforwards.
-Approximately \$161.5 million of the SpectraSite valuation allowance was assumed as of the acquisition date.
+At December 31, 2006, we have provided a valuation allowance of approximately \$308.2 million, including approximately \$153.6 million attributable to SpectraSite, primarily related to certain net operating loss and capital loss carryforwards assumed as of the acquisition date.
 The balance of the valuation allowance primarily relates to net state deferred tax assets.
 We have not provided a valuation allowance for the remaining deferred tax assets, primarily our federal net operating loss carryforwards, as we believe that we will have sufficient time to realize these federal net operating loss carryforwards during the twenty-year tax carryforward period.
+Valuation allowances may be reversed if related deferred tax assets are deemed realizable based on changes in facts and circumstances relevant to the assets recoverability.
+Approximately \$148.3 million of the SpectraSite valuation allowances as of December 31, 2006 will be recorded as a reduction to goodwill if the underlying deferred tax assets are utilized.

 We intend to recover a portion of our deferred tax asset through our federal income tax refund claims related to the carry back of certain federal net operating losses.
 In June 2003 and October 2003, we filed federal income tax refund claims with the IRS relating to the carry back of \$380.0 million of net operating losses generated prior to 2003, of which we initially anticipated receiving approximately \$90.0 million.
-Based on preliminary discussions with tax authorities, we revised our estimate of the net realizable value of our federal income tax refund claims and anticipate receiving a refund of approximately \$65.0 million as a result of these claims by the end of 2006.
-There can be no assurances, however, with respect to the specific amount and timing of any refund.
+Based on preliminary discussions with tax authorities, we revised our estimate of the net realizable value of our federal income tax refund claims during the year ended December 31, 2005, and anticipate receiving a refund of approximately \$65.0 million, plus interest.
+We expect settlement of this matter in the first half of 2007, however, there can be no assurances with respect to the timing of any refund.
+Because of the uncertainty associated with the claim, we have not recognized any amounts related to interest.